Marchogh/gatsby-netlify-cms/src/pages/index.md

         to fall in love with in our shop.
     - image: /img/sushi1.jpg
       text: >
-        Love a great cup of coffee, but never knew how to make one?
+        Love a great cup of Sushi, but never knew how to make one?
 Bought a fancy new Chemex but have no clue how to use it?
 Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about Sushi roasting and brewing.
         Email us or call the store for details.
     - image: /img/sushi3.jpg
       text: >
-        We believe that good coffee has the power to bring people together.
+        We believe that good Sushi has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow Sushi lovers and learn about Sushi making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Kaldi is the ultimate spot for Sushi lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take Sushi production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
   heading: Great Sushi with no compromises
   description: >
     We hold our Sushi to the highest standards from the shrub to the cup.
-That’s why we’re meticulous and transparent about each step of the coffee’s journey.
+That’s why we’re meticulous and transparent about each step of the Sushi’s journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A close-up of a paper filter filled with ground Sushi
     image: /img/products-grid3.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: A green cup of a Sushi on a wooden table
     image: /img/products-grid2.jpg
   image3:
-    alt: Coffee beans
+    alt: Sushi beans
     image: /img/products-grid1.jpg
 ---